ryanvolum/token-flow-in-browser/README.md

 - [React](https://reactjs.org/) - To minimize the latency/complexity of re-rendering/painting of the DOM
 - [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript) - To minimize the configuration complexity of an in-browser TypeScript React app
 - [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API) - For in-browser speech recognition
-- [token-flow](https://www.npmjs.com/package/token-flow) - To run transcribed speech through a pipeline that recognizes where entities exist.
+- [token-flow](https://www.npmjs.com/package/token-flow) - To run transcribed speech through a pipeline that recognizes where entities exist

 ## What this Sample Does

-This sample takes inputted speech, transcribes it, and runs it through a pipeline of tokenizers which identify series of wods that exist in a catalog and tokenize them.
-The catalog that this sample uses is a theoretical restaurant menu
+This sample takes inputted speech audio, transcribes it, and runs it through a pipeline of tokenizers which identify and tokenize items that exist in a catalog.
+This sample includes a catalog of items from a faux restaurant.
+Run the sample and place orders (e.g. "I would like a dakota burger and fries") to observe the real-time recognition capabilities afforded from this approach.

 ## Data-driven

+At it's core, this sample demonstrates how we can extract entities based on some underlying data-store.
+If we changed our catalog of items, our tokenizer will now recognize different items.
+This is expressly _not_ using machine learning, so there is no training step.
+It relies on token-flow, which uses a varitety of search techniques, to determine where in an utterance a token exists.

 ## Low Latency

+This sample browserifies all tokenization, so everything is running on the client.
+Further, it uses the Web Speech API to stream recognition.
+Finally, the rendered results use React and are fully state-driven, so the token table updates as the user is speaking.

 ### Speech as an Input Modality
 As an input modality, speech is useful in: